Tempeh and Green Beans with Shiitake-Miso Gravy

 - 2 tablespoons reduced-sodium soy sauce

-- One red, yellow, or orange bell pepper, cut into long narrow strips
+- Red, yellow, or orange bell pepper, cut into long narrow strips

-Cut the tempeh into 1/4-thick slices crosswise, then cut these in half length to get narrow strips.
+- Cut the tempeh into ¼-thick slices crosswise, then cut these in half length to get shorter strips.

-Heat the oil and soy sauce slowly in a skillet, then add the tempeh strips and stir bentley to coat.
+- Heat the oil and soy sauce slowly in a skillet or stir-fry pan, then add the tempeh strips and green beans, and stir gently to coat.
 Sauté over medium heat for 2 to 3 minutes, stirring frequently.

-Gently stir in the green beans and bell pepper and turn the heat to medium-high.
-Continue to sauté, stirring frequently, for 5 minutes longer.
+- Stir in the bell pepper and turn the heat to medium-high.
+Continue to sauté, stirring frequently, for 5 minutes longer, or until the bell pepper and green beans are tender-crisp.

 - Here are more tempeh recipes.